celestiaorg/docs/docs/nodes/mamaki.md

-# DevNet-2
+# Mamaki

-This guide contains the relevant sections for how to connect to Devnet, depending on the type of node you are running.
-Devnet-2 is a milestone in Celestia, allowing everyone to test out core functionalities on the network.
-You can read more on the announcement [here](https://blog.celestia.org/celestia-launches-devnet/)
+This guide contains the relevant sections for how to connect to Mamaki, depending on the type of node you are running.
+Mamaki is a milestone in Celestia, allowing everyone to test out core functionalities on the network.

 Your best approach to participating is to first determine which node you would like to run.
 Each node guides will link to the relevant network in order to show you how to connect to them.

-You have a list of options on the type of nodes you can run in order to participate in Devnet-2:
+You have a list of options on the type of nodes you can run in order to participate in Mamaki:

 * [Bridge Node](../nodes/bridge-node.md)
 * [Validator Node](../nodes/validator-node.md)